wireapp/wire-docs/src/how-to/install/helm-prod.rst

 to know more.

-As long as nobody is using your cluster yet, you can safely delete and re-create a specific helm release (list releases with ``helm list --all``).
-Example delete the ``wire-server`` helm release:
+As long as nobody is using your cluster yet, you can safely delete and re-create a specific Helm release (list releases with ``helm list --all``).
+Example delete the ``wire-server`` Helm release:

 .. code:: shell